kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

+**November, 2023:**
+Kaifu becomes an editor of The Innovation (IF 33.1), a new Cell Press journal!

 **October, 2023:**
-Kaifu become a faculty of the PhD Program in Bioinformatics and Integrative Genomics at Harvard Medical School.
+Kaifu becomes a faculty of the PhD Program in Bioinformatics and Integrative Genomics at Harvard Medical School.
 Cheers!

 **October, 2023:**
 Congratulations to Xuanqi for being admited to the PhD program of University of Michigan for nuclear photonics research.
 Xuanqi was an undergraduate internship co-supervised by Rongbin in the lab in Summer 2022.

+**October, 2023:**
 Kaifu is invited to talk as a keynote speaker at the CRD 2023 Conference (https://cancerresearchconference.org/speakers), cheers!

 **September, 2023:**
 Congratulations to Xinlei for her new manuscript accepted to Nucleic Acids Research.

 **August, 2023:**
 Welcome Yadong to our lab as a new postdoctoral fellows.

+**August, 2023:**
 Congratulations to Xinlei for receiving an offer for Scientist postion at MIT.

 **July, 2023:**
 Congratulations to Yanqiang for his new manuscript accepted to Nucleic Acids Research.

+**July, 2023:**
 Congratulations to Rongbin for his new manuscript accepted to Communication Biology.

 **April, 2023:**
 Congratulations to Jie for his manuscript accepted to Nature Communications.

+**April, 2023:**
 Congratulations to Yanchun for his manuscript accepted to Developmental cells.

 **December, 2022:**